What is new

 It is an incontestable historical fact that Palestine was the home of the Jew and of the first Christians.
 None of them was of Arab origin.
 By the brutal force of conquest they were forced to become converts to the Moslem religion, That is the origin of the Arabs in that country.
 Can one deduce from that that Palestine is Arab or that it ever was Arab?
 Historical vestiges, monuments and sacred mementos of the two religions remain alive there as evidence of the fact that this country was not involved in the internal war between the princes and monarchs of Iraq and Arabia.
 The Holy Places, the temples, the Wailing Wall, the churches and the tombs of the prophets and saints, in short, all the relics of the two religions, are living symbols, which alone invalidate the statements now made by those who have little interest in making Palestine an Arab country.
 To include Palestine and the Lebanon within the group of Arab countries is to deny history and to destroy the social balance in the Near East. [...]What has the role of the Jews been in Palestine?
 Considered from this angle, the Palestine of 1918 appears to us a barren country, poor, denuded of all resources, the least developed of all the Turkish vilayets.
 The Moslem-Arab colony there lived an the borderline of poverty.
 Jewish immigration began, colonies were formed and established, and in less than twenty years the country was transformed: agriculture flourished, large industries were established, wealth came to the country.--- Archbishop Ignace Moubarac of Beirut, letter to Mr. Justice Sandstorm, Chairman of UNSCOP Geneva, 5 August 1947; to read the full letter, click here

-The question of Jewish immigration and the need for a Jewish homeland, despite the Arab opposition, was brought to a vote on 29 November 1947 at the General Assembly of the United Nations.
+The question of Jewish immigration and the need for a Jewish homeland, despite the Arab opposition, was ultimately brought to a vote on 29 November 1947 at the General Assembly of the United Nations after more than two decades of trying to find a conciliary solution.
 The resolution, approved by 72% of the nations, called for a partition of Palestine between an Arab and a Jewish states, with defined borders.
-The Jewish Agency accepted the plan but the Arab representatives rejected it.
-Yet the British Mandate was set to end by 1 August 1948 at the latest.
-After debate at the British Parliament, the end date for the Mandate was set to 14 May 1948.
+The Jewish Agency accepted the partition plan but the Arab representatives rejected it.
+Following the historical UN vote, the British Mandate was set to end by 1 August 1948 at the latest.
+However, after debate at the British Parliament, the end date was set to 14 May 1948.

 U.N.
 Partition Plan of 1947